Gamma (eclipse)

 Gamma (denoted as γ) of an eclipse describes how centrally the shadow of the Moon or Earth strikes the other body.
-This distance, measured at the moment when the axis of the shadow cone passes closest to the center of the Earth or Moon, is stated as a fraction of the equatorial radius of the earth (6378.137 km).
+This distance, measured at the moment when the axis of the shadow cone passes closest to the center of the Earth or Moon, is stated as a fraction of the equatorial radius of the Earth (6378.137 km).

 Sign

-The sign of gamma defines, for a solar eclipse, if the axis of the shadow passes north or south of the center of the Earth; a positive value means north.
-The Earth is defined as that half which is exposed to the Sun (this changes with the seasons and is not related directly to the Earth's poles or equator; thus, the Earth's center is wherever the Sun is directly overhead).
+For a solar eclipse, the sign of gamma indicates whether the axis of the Moon's shadow cone passes north or south of the center of the Earth; a positive value means north.
+"Center of the Earth" is based upon the half of the Earth's surface which is exposed to the Sun: and so gamma relates to north or south of the subsolar point at the instant when the least distance to axis of the Moon's shadow cone occurs (and does not refer to the Earth's poles or equator).

-For a lunar eclipse, it defines whether the axis of the Earth's shadow passes north or south of the Moon; a positive value means south.
+Similarly, for a lunar eclipse, the sign of gamma indicates whether the axis of the Earth's shadow passes north or south of the Moon; a positive value means south.

 Gamma changes monotonically throughout any single saros series.
 The change in gamma is larger when Earth is near its aphelion (June to July) than when it is near perihelion (December to January).
-For odd numbered series (ascending node for solar eclipses and descending node for lunar eclipses), gamma decreases for solar eclipses and gamma increases for lunar eclipses, while for even numbered series (descending node for solar eclipses and ascending node for lunar eclipses), gamma increases for solar eclipses and gamma decreases for lunar eclipses.
+For odd-numbered series (ascending node for solar eclipses and descending node for lunar eclipses), gamma decreases for solar eclipses and gamma increases for lunar eclipses, while for even-numbered series (descending node for solar eclipses and ascending node for lunar eclipses), gamma increases for solar eclipses and gamma decreases for lunar eclipses.
 This simple rule describes the current behavior of gamma, but this has not always been the case.
 The eccentricity of Earth's orbit is presently 0.0167, and is slowly decreasing.
 It was 0.0181 in the year −2000 and will be 0.0163 in +3000.
-In the past, when the eccentricity was larger, there were saros series in which the trend in gamma reversed for one or more saros cycles before resuming its original direction, most noticeable in series 0 where the temporary reversal caused a series of 3 partial eclipses to occur after 6 umbral eclipses had already occurred, before resuming with a series of 45 annular eclipses, due to gamma decreasing from −0.9882 in member 14 to −1.0050 in member 19 before resuming the positive trend.
+In the past, when the eccentricity was larger, there were saros series in which the trend in gamma reversed for one or more saros cycles before resuming its original direction, most noticeably in series 0, when the temporary reversal caused a series of 3 partial eclipses to occur after 6 umbral eclipses had already occurred, before resuming with a series of 45 annular eclipses, due to gamma decreasing from −0.9882 in member 14 to −1.0050 in member 19 before resuming the positive trend.
 These instances occur near perihelion when the Sun's apparent motion is highest and may, in fact, overtake the eastward shift of the node.
 The resulting effect is a relative shift west of the node after one saros cycle instead of the usual eastward shift.
 Consequently, gamma reverses direction.